 Mike was travelling solo in Christchurch and thecuriouskiwi mission he chose to accept was to have dinner delivered via pneumatic tube at C1 Espresso.
 Initially delivery speed was up to 140km/h, surely the fastest dinner delivery in town, maybe even the world?
 Delivery speed has since been reduced to prevent food carnage.

-The greens in your fast food may come from C1’s garden
+The greens in your fast food may come from C1’s gardens

 We were surprised to find that a stay in a former guard’s van at Waipara Sleepers cost only $65 a night.
 Throwing caution to the wind we booked two nights, how bad could it be?
 It wasn’t bad at all, but we do think some facilities could do with attention.
 Waipara Sleepers is advertised as unique budget accommodation though and I think they’re on the right track (toot toot).